dbashford/mimosa-web-package/README.md

 ## Functionality

-If the `isPackage` flag is set (if you are running `mimosa build` with the `--package` flag), mimosa-web-package attaches itself to Mimosa's `postBuild` workflow as part of the `package` step.
+If you are running `mimosa build` with the `--package` flag, mimosa-web-package will:

-At that step mimosa-web-package will:

 * Remove the directory at `webPackage.outPath` if it already exists
 * Copy your entire project to the `webPackage.outPath` folder, omitting anything you have listed in `webPackage.exclude`
 * Re-write the package.json to not include any mimosa packages in the `package.json` `depedencies` array.
-* Write the parts of the fully-resolved and blown out `mimosa-config` that pertain to the server to the `webPackage.outPath` as `config.json`.
+* Write the parts of the fully-resolved and blown out `mimosa-config` that pertain to the server to the `webPackage.outPath` as `config.js`.
 Will set some config values, like live reload to production level settings.
 Will also turn normally absolute `mimosa-config` paths relative.
+To accommodate app hosting solutions like Heroku, `config.js` also re-figures the location of public assets.
 * Write a simple `app.js` file to `webPackage.outPath`. `app.js` exists to be a starting point for your app when Mimosa is not available to invoke your server.
-It simply reads the config, and calls your server.startServer method passing the config.
+It simply reads the config, and calls your `server.startServer` method passing the config.
 * runs NPM install from inside the `webpackage.outPath`
 * gzips the entire folder as a sep .gz file